QueraTeam/docker-ssh/README.md

 ```

 The client image uses `autossh` to establish a persistent SSH tunnel.
-The following environment variables are supported in the client image.
+The client image supports the following environment variables:

 #### SSH keys